 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and therapy for problematic anxiety and its sensations and symptoms, including lump in the throat.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Lump In The Throat Anxiety Symptom.

 2. "Understanding the Stress Response - Harvard Health."
 Harvard Health, 6 July 2020, https://www.health.harvard.edu/staying-healthy/understanding-the-stress-response